How EDI Genie works

 Working with Extensions and Custom Extensions

-You can activate Extension skills and add them to EDI Genie as-is, or clone them into Custom Extensions to customize them.
-Core skills aren't available for cloning or modification.
+You can activate Extension skills and add them to EDI Genie as-is.
+You can also clone them into Custom Extensions to customize them or build support for apps that aren't available in the Extensions folder.

-Customizations you make in Custom Extensions are isolated from platform updates and remain intact across upgrades.
+Customizations in Custom Extensions are isolated from platform updates and remain intact across upgrades.
+You can't clone or modify core skills.

 Last updated: